ItsMeriem/My-Data-Work/chicago-gun-violence.md

 <img src="Screenshot 2023-11-16 at 11.09.12 AM.png"/>

-Using Census and EPA data, I also find that these are majoritarly Black neighborhoods.
+Using Census and EPA data, I also find that these are majoritarly non-White, and Black neighborhoods.